 A Happy Accident: The Unexpected Origins of Sand Traps

 Bunkers weren't a premeditated invention by a course designer looking to make your round more difficult.
 Instead, their origin story takes us back to the wind-swept coastal linksland of Scotland, where the game of golf began.
-These courses were raw, natural, and shared with the local VIVESTOCK.
+These courses were raw, natural, and shared with the local livestock.
 Yes, that's right...
 Sheep.

 Early golfers played the land as they found it.
 These sand-filled hollows became a natural part of the challenge.
 Instead of removing them, course pioneers like Old Tom Morris began to embrace them, even building them intentionally on new holes.
 They saw that these natural hazards added a strategic wrinkle to the game, demanding more thought and precision from the player.
 What began as a sheep's shelter evolved into a fundamental element of golf course architecture.